 11 Ladder Safety Tips You Need to Know

 According to ladder safety statistics, at least 300 people die each year from ladder falls and accidents.
 Also, 164,000 emergency injuries are recorded annually because of ladders.
 Therefore, safety should be the top priority when using a ladder.
-Here are 11 important ladder safety tips you must read before climbing any ladder.
-So without any further ado, let’s dive into it.

 Ladder safety tips – Explained in Details